 Real-time integration between Enterprise Resource Planning (ERP), pricing, product catalogs, CRM-based CPQ applications is the most powerful catalyst for moving sales cycles forward.
-The five metrics discussed quantify how quickly sales cycles can improve when ERP systems including SAP R/3 are providing real-time pricing, product availability and configuration data to Salesforce.
+The five metrics discussed quantify how quickly sales cycles can improve when ERP systems, including SAP R/3, provide real-time pricing, product availability and configuration data to Salesforce.
 All these integration points enabled in real-time contribute to the moment of truth when a sales person sits in front of a customer, creates a quote and wins an order by being the first to respond.

 - The most successful Configure-Price-Quote (CPQ) selling strategies prioritize speed and responsiveness, knowing that the first complete quote received by a prospect wins the deal the majority of the time.

-- Real-time integration is a must-have in any CPQ selling strategy as it directly reduces average sales cycle length and time-to-quote.
+- A real-time integration is a must-have in any CPQ selling strategy as it directly reduces average sales cycle length and time-to-quote.

 - The more customer intelligence is available during quoting, the higher the probability of close as the quote will reflect their most current priorities.